 For anyone who may have grown up from the sixties through the eighties, childhood trips often meant a stopover at one of the many Holiday Inn hotels located across the country.
-The chain, envisioned by Kemmons Wilson in 1952, after encountering poor lodging choices during a family vacation, essentially created the standardized hotel chain concept prevalent today.
+The chain was envisioned by Kemmons Wilson in 1952, after encountering poor lodging choices during a family vacation, and essentially created the standardized hotel chain concept prevalent today.
 Until 1982, travelers could look for the giant green neon signs and be assured of consistency in accommodations and services.
 Although the brand still exists under the international conglomerate IHG, it bears little resemblance to the original concept.
-Drivers may recently have noticed a pile of rubble on US 31 immediately south of the I-465 interchange.
-This is the last reminder of Holiday Inn in the Circle City in its traditional incarnation.
+The last reminder of the traditional incarnation of Holiday Inn in the Circle City is now a pile of rubble on US 31 immediately south of the I-465 interchange.

 What are some of your favorite memories of staying or dining at this once dominate institution?